 Among children who are genetically predisposed to develop type 1 diabetes, dietary consumption of omega-3 fatty acids appears to reduce the risk of becoming diabetic.
 Type 1 diabetes has a strong hereditary component, and it occurs when the immune system mistakenly attacks the islet cells in the pancreas that produce insulin.
 This islet "autoimmunity" is decreased by high dietary levels of omega-3's in children with a family history of type 1 diabetes or who have a genetic pattern linked to the condition.

-Hashimoto's thyroiditis - Autoimmune thyroiditis (hypothyroidism) - Autoimmune
+Autoimmune thyroiditis (hypothyroidism) - Autoimmune thyroid disease

-I have found your site to be an extremely helpful reference for the most current studies on supplements.
+Q. I have found your site to be an extremely helpful reference for the most current studies on supplements.
 Thank you.
 I have an unusual autoimmune disorder (Hashimoto’s Encephalopathy) which I have helped to stabilize great deal through use of supplements and diets (under the supervision of a M.D.
 Naturopath).
 Although this is prescription medication not a supplement, I’m wondering about what data you may have collected on low dose naltrexone.
 There seems to be a lot of anecdotal information about its beneficial impact on a broad range of autoimmune disorders.

-I have not studied this medication well enough.
+A. I have not studied this medication well enough.

 Hypoadrenocorticism (Addison’s disease)